fluid-project/infusion-docs/SubcomponentDeclaration.md

         <tr>
             <td><code>options</code> (Optional)</td>
             <td>Object</td>
             <td>These are options to be passed to the subcomponent as "user options."
 Note that these are not the default options for the subcomponent, rather these options override the defaults.
-The defaults for the component will have already been registered by the <code>fluid.defaults</code> call(s) appropriate for its type and grade names.</td>
+The defaults for the component will have already been registered by the <code>fluid.defaults</code> call(s) appropriate for its type and <a href="ComponentGrades.md">grade names</a>.</td>
             <td><pre><code>subcomponent1: {
     type: "fluid.mySubcomponent",
     options: {